 Author: Xing Han Lu, @xhlulu

-📌 To learn more about how to use Dash for Autonomous Vehicle and AI Applications register for our live webinar with Xing Han Lu, Plotly’s Lead AI/ML Engineer
+📌 To learn more about how to use Dash for Autonomous Vehicle and AI Applications register for our recorded webinar with Xing Han Lu, Plotly’s Lead AI/ML Engineer

 📌 Want to learn how to use Dash for Julia to build high-performance dashboards?
-Reserve your spot for our joint webinar on October 21st!
+Check out our recorded webinar!

 Today, we’re excited to officially welcome Dash for Julia.
 By adding Julia to Dash’s Python and R back ends, the Jupyter trinity is complete again.